DeepCure Closes $40M Series A Funding Led by Morningside Ventures

 MolGen™

-Our patent-pending molecular generation tool, MolGen™, designs novel, diverse compounds.
+Our molecular generation tool, MolGen™, designs novel, diverse compounds.
 Using state-of-the-art deep reinforcement learning (RL), MolGen™ constructs synthesizable compounds with features that capture the important molecular interactions for binding and selectivity, as well as deliver the desired ADME-tox profile of the target candidate profile (TCP).

-Output of PocketBlueprinter™
+Output of PocketExpander™

 MolGen™ – building & iterating compounds